mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

    $ python main.py

-If successfull,  You should see VM, Bluepirnt and Application properties output...
+If successfull,  You should see VM, Blueprint and Application property output...

 Accessing the REST API's